-Prerequisites: Students must be a minimum of 16 years of age and enrolled in core subjects.
+Prerequisites: Students must be at least 16 years old and enrolled in core subjects.

-The Apprenticeship option provides an opportunity for students to explore trades in a real and relevant setting while completing their High School education.
+The apprenticeship option provides an opportunity for students to explore trades in a real and relevant setting while completing their High School education.
 The HSAP program provides practical, paid, work experience and the opportunity to:

-- get hands-on experience - earn up to 8 supplemental academic credits for graduation based on 110 working hours per credit - get paid a wage that's more than minimum average - apply your on-the-job training hours to continued, full-time apprenticeship training after graduation - use the skills you learn for a career in management or to start your own business
+- get hands-on experience - earn up to 8 supplemental academic credits for graduation based on 110 working hours per credit - get paid a wage that's more than minimum average - apply your on-the-job training hours to continued, full-time apprenticeship training after graduation - use the skills you learn for a career in management or to start your own business.